andreaciri/andreaciri.github.io/content/posts/story-of-my-empty-11-years-old-7700-dollars-worth-instagram-account.md

 I immediately notice that almost every person that left a comment during all these years has a username similar to mine.

 They are asking me to give them my username.
 My username is simpler compared to their one.
-Has only four letters, no symbols or digits.
+It has only four letters, no symbols or digits.
 Just a simple, lowercase, four letter word.

 Someone is mad at me because I took his real life nickname and then I never used Instagram.